Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 AI model "Buildings":

-* *Classification* - we currently recognize the following building types: apartment buildings, single-household dwellings, industrial, commercial, other non-residential (see `Urban Mapping classes <../um/classes>`_).
+* *Classification* - we currently recognize the following building types: apartment buildings, single-household dwellings, industrial, commercial, other non-residential (see :doc:`../um/classes`).
 * *Merge with OSM* - compare the results with the buildings in OpenStreetMap and, if a sufficient overlap has been found, use the ones from the OSM instead.
 * *Simplification* - simplification and polygonization of building contours.
 * *Building heights* - for each building, we estimate its height using its wall's and shadow's length.
 If this option is selected, all roof contours will be shifted in accordance with their height, i.e. converted to footprints.